artempyanykh/data-zero-to-cloud/README.md

-# Building a Data Warehouse in Google Cloud.
-DIY
+# Data pipelines.
+From zero to cloud

 ## General overview